Predator (franchise): Films

+Main films

 Predator (1987)

-An elite paramilitary rescue team, led by Major Dutch is on a covert operation in a Central American jungle where they are tasked with rescuing an official and his aide from guerrillas when they encounter a highly dangerous extraterrestrial with futuristic technology who hunts them for sport and are forced to find a way to defeat it before it kills off the entire team while awaiting a helicopter rescue.
+An elite paramilitary rescue team, led by Major Dutch, is on a covert operation in a Central American jungle where they are tasked with rescuing an official and his assistant from guerrillas when they encounter a highly dangerous extraterrestrial with futuristic technology that hunts them for sport and are forced to find a way to defeat it before it kills off the entire team while awaiting a helicopter rescue.

 Predator 2 (1990)

 In the record-hot summer of 1997, a different Predator arrives in Los Angeles and hunts violent gang members, drawing the attention of the local police force, specifically Lieutenant Harrigan, who pursues the creature as it rampages throughout the city.
 The creature itself is in turn being hunted by the secretive government task-force OWLF, led by CIA agent Peter Keyes, which wishes to capture it for study.

 Predators (2010)

-A group of notorious mercenaries and murderers find themselves kidnapped and transported to an extraterrestrial game preserve jungle planet, where they have to learn to work together in order to fight off a band of Super Predators and other creatures stalking them and find a way off this world.
+A group of notorious mercenaries and murderers find themselves kidnapped and transported to an extraterrestrial game preserve jungle planet, where they have to learn to work together in order to fight a band of Super Predators and other creatures stalking them and find a way off this world.